zeljkofilipin/mediawiki-webdriverio/README.md

-# Selenium + MediaWiki + Mocha + WebdriverIO
+# MediaWiki + WebdriverIO

-An example repository on how to implement Selenium tests in Node.js using Mocha and WebdriverIO.
+An example repository on how to implement Selenium tests in Node.js using WebdriverIO.

 ## Prerequisites